MetSoc Environmental Award

 - A service history related to CIM/MetSoc if applicable

 - A record of the years of membership in CIM.

 - A listing of volunteer activities if applicable

 - A listing of academic achievements

-If the CV does not contain all items, the nominator should fill in the online form the information in the Contributions text box (this will be available in the software system when the Call opens).
+If the CV does not contain all items, the nominator should fill in the information in the Contributions text box in the online form (this will be available in the software system when the Call opens).

 - Each award shall be made from time to time as circumstances warrant with no more than one award recipient per year.

 - The nominators are responsible for verifying that all conditions of the award have been satisfied and all procedures were properly followed in making the nomination.